code08-ind/Redux_Tut/README.md

 # Redux_Tut

-It Is A Redux React Website Which Functions On React Basics With Application Of Redgit remote add origin https://github.com/code08-ind/Redux_Tut.gitux.
+It Is A Redux React Website Which Functions On React Basics With Application Of Redux.

 To Visit This Project, Go To Below Mentioned Website: